WATCH NOW: Video shows man fleeing from Monona police two days before he drown in lagoon

 DOJ did not release additional information on how Freeman may have ended up in the lagoon.

 A person believed to be Freeman was seen at 1:59 a.m. on surveillance video walking across the backyard of a woman who lives on Interlake Drive.
-The location is a 10-15 minute walk from where Freeman's body was later found behind the Country Inn and Suites at 400 River Place, according to Google Maps.
+The location is a 10 to 15 minute walk from where Freeman's body was later found behind the Country Inn and Suites at 400 River Place, according to Google Maps.

 Inside the black Chrysler police found a 9mm pistol, keys, a red iPhone and a Visa debit card with Freeman's name on it, DOJ said.